 Being a guitar player is fun and fulfilling.
 You have the complete power in your hands to create and express your true self.
 But sometimes it can be frustrating.
 There may be times when you cannot express yourself because of your technical underdevelopment.
 But in my opinion this is where the real fun begins.
 The competition of your technical abilities with your creativity is a sign that you are maturing into a skilled musician and an epic guitarist.

 So how can you boost your progress on the guitar?
 This article will provide your progress a kick-start.
-Here you will find exercises that will challenge you to build a deeper connection with your guitar and advance through your musical journey.

 0. How to practice

 The biggest issue I faced during my beginner years was that I did NOT know “What to practice” and “How to practice.”
 So here are a few guidelines that you can follow to get the best results out of your practice session.

 Human brain is a creature of habit and for that, you need to create a habit of practicing at the same time everyday.
 You should practice daily with a fixed schedule and make sure that you are not practicing one day a week, taking a break for the remaining six days.
 If you follow this guideline, your brain will be most efficient to pick up and improve your guitar playing.

 Metronome is a click sound that is used by musicians to maintain a constant speed.
 Using a metronome will help you keep track of your speed and also to maintain a good rhythm and timing.
 It will also help you to play in time with the drummer in live situations.